LEXtoday City Guide Play Banner

 🐾 Parks

-Jacobson Park Dog Park, 4001 Athens Boonesboro Rd. | Check out the newest renovations at Lexington’s first dog park.
+Jacobson Park Dog Park, 4001 Athens Boonesboro Rd. | Check out the newest renovations at Lexington’s first dog park featuring eight acres divided into two paddocks.

-Masterson Station Dog Park, 3051 Leestown Rd. | Fifteen acres of fun divided into two sections with horse-farm style fencing to keep your pal safe.
+Masterson Station Dog Park, 3051 Leestown Rd. | Romp around on fifteen acres of fun divided with horse-farm style fencing to keep your pal safe.

-Wellington Dog Park, 565 Wellington Way | Seven acres located just outside New Circle Road.
+Wellington Dog Park, 565 Wellington Way | Located in the Clays Mill Road area, this park features seven acres located just outside New Circle Road.

 Coldstream Dog Park, 1850 Piscano Dr. | Located off Newtown Pike right behind Embassy Suites, it’s Lexington’s only dog park with a separate paddock devoted to small dogs.